 We get what we believe and expect.
 So if we worry about stress doing this or that to us, it will.
 That’s just the way things work in this great big universe of ours.
 Stress is merely a signal pointing us in the direction of something which needs to be addressed.
 Take the hint, move forward, and come up with some possible solutions.

-When we are on the hero’s journey we learn pretty quick to look for solutions and to ignore failure and mistakes along the way.
+When we are on the hero’s journey we learn pretty quickly to look for solutions and to ignore failure and mistakes along the way.
 We just keep on going making whatever adjustments are needed.

 This is a very subtle process for sure, but it is what it takes in order not to be swept up by a hoard of feelings and thoughts which will drop us right back into victim consciousness.
 But when and if this happens, it’s okay.
 Not all is lost.
 We are still able to get up, dust ourselves off, and continue on our hero’s journey.

-Watching the Stress Diminish
+How To Make Changes In Your Life — Watching the Stress Diminish

 By staying awake, aware, and embracing life fully we get to the point of actually watching quite a bit of this fear and stress just melt away.
-Things begin to flow, and situations which we previously resisted become easy to handle.
+Things begin to flow, and situations that we previously resisted become easy to handle.
 We have expanded to the point of recognizing our Essence, and letting go of any false images of whom we may have thought we were.